splunk/public-o11y-docs/logs/lo-transition.rst

 Log processing rules
 ---------------------------------------------------------------------------------------------
-You can continue using existing log processing rules.
-You can turn your existing log processing rules off and on.
-However, you cannot create new log processing rules or edit existing rules.

-Going forward, you can process data in the Splunk platform using the following methods:
+You can process data in the Splunk platform using the following methods:

 .. list-table::
    :header-rows: 1